 But if your complaint concerns one of the following we are unlikely to be able to help.

 - The service of a notice, where there is a right to appeal to the courts.
-This is because we would expect you to use the available remedy of the appeal to the courts if you wished to challenge the council’s actions.
+This is because we would generally expect you to use the available remedy of the appeal to the courts if you wished to challenge the council’s actions.

 - A dispute about whether or not a public right of way exists across your land.
-There is a legal process for determining such disputes and we would expect you to pursue the matter through those proceedings.
+There is a legal process for determining such disputes and we would generally expect you to pursue the matter through those proceedings.

 - The failure of the council to take action to secure the removal of an obstruction from a footpath or right of way.
 You can apply to the Magistrates’ Court for an order under s130 of the Highways Act 1980 requiring the council to take action and we might take the view that it would be appropriate for you to pursue that option.